codicoop/comunalitats/README.md

 Locate the last groups update migration (user_groups in the filename, usually).

 Create a new empty migration and replicate the code there, making the changes you want.
+Make sure you add the function in the "operations" list.

 Run migrate and commit the new migration.